 Why You Will Love This Recipe

-- Customize Your Roll: Make it your own, friend!
-Feel free to get creative and try different fillings like avocado or tofu to customize your kappa maki.
-It’s all about finding your flavor groove🎵
+• 🥑 Customize Your Roll: Feel free to get creative and try other veggies like avocado or tofu to customize your kappa maki!

 Ingredients

-- Brown rice: A nutritious whole grain rice which packs fiber and protein into this recipe.
+• Brown rice: A nutritious whole grain rice which packs fiber and protein into this maki kappa.

-- Sushi rice: White, short-grained rice that becomes sticky when cooked, providing the traditional texture and taste associated with sushi.
+• Sushi rice: White, short-grained Japanese rice that becomes sticky when cooked.

-Now the holy trinity of sushi rice seasonings!
+Now the holy trinity of sushi rice seasonings: rice vinegar, sugar, and salt.

 And the vegetables plus dipping sauce!

-- Nori sheets: Dried seaweed sheets that serve as the wrapper for the sushi roll, imparting an umami-rich taste.
-And speaking of nori sheets, it is one of those naturally black vegetables.
+• Nori sheets: Dried seaweed sheets that serve as the wrapper for the sushi roll.
+And speaking of nori sheets, it is one of those naturally dark green/black vegetables.
 Definitely check out my list of 33 Black Vegetables (with Pictures!) if you’re interested to learn more!

-- Cucumber: The Japanese kappa character is a creature in Japanese folklore who loves cucumbers, which explains why this dish is called kappa maki!
+• Cucumber: The Japanese kappa character is a creature in traditional Japanese folklore who loves cucumbers, which explains why this dish is called kappa maki!

 What Kind of Cucumber Can I Use?